Responsibilities and tasks

 The Assembly comprises between 15 and 25 co-opted Swiss nationals.
 They are appointed for a four-year term of office which can be renewed twice.
 The age limit is 72 years.

 (See Internal Regulations, Articles 11 to 16)

-Peter Maurer, Christine Beerli, Gilles Carbonnier, Mauro Arrigoni, Hugo Bänziger, Jacques Chapuis, Melchior de Muralt, Christoph Franz, Maya Hertig Randall, Alexis Keller, Jürg Kesselring, Thierry Lombard, Laura Sadis, Doris Schopper, Béatrice Speiser, Bruno Staffelbach, Heidi Tagliavini and Barbara Wildhaber.
+Peter Maurer, Gilles Carbonnier, Mauro Arrigoni, Hugo Bänziger, Edouard Bugnion, Jacques Chapuis, Melchior de Muralt, Christoph Franz, Katja Gentinetta, Maya Hertig Randall, Alexis Keller, Jürg Kesselring, Thierry Lombard, Laura Sadis, Doris Schopper, Béatrice Speiser, Bruno Staffelbach, Heidi Tagliavini and Barbara Wildhaber.

 (See biographies of the members of the ICRC)